ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Guidelines for Ansible Amazon AWS module development
 ****************************************************

-The Ansible AWS modules and these guidelines are maintained by the Ansible AWS Working Group.
+The Ansible AWS collection (on `Galaxy <https://galaxy.ansible.com/community/aws>`_, source code `repository <https://github.com/ansible-collections/community.aws>`_) is maintained by the Ansible AWS Working Group.
 For further information see the `AWS working group community page <https://github.com/ansible/community/wiki/aws>`_.
-If you are planning to contribute AWS modules to Ansible then getting in touch with the working group will be a good way to start, especially because a similar module may already be under development.
+If you are planning to contribute AWS modules to Ansible then getting in touch with the working group is a good way to start, especially because a similar module may already be under development.

 .. contents::
    :local: